josejuan/jj-yesod-translatable/README.md

            superUser <- isSuperUser  -- Your own function. let userTermPrefix = T.concat ["user.", T.pack $ show userId, "."]
            return $ superUser || T.isPrefixOf userTermPrefix termType

+###Class `YesodTranslatable` instances

+You must define `canTranslate` but you can override other default instance methods:

+1. By default, the *"editing mode"* state is stored into user session but you can override if you want

+    -- |Editing mode enabled?
+    editingModeEnabled :: HandlerT master IO Bool
+    editingModeEnabled = getSession >>= return . not . isNothing .
+M.lookup _EDITING_MODE_SESSION

+    -- |Enable editing mode
+    enableEditingMode :: HandlerT master IO ()
+    enableEditingMode = setSession _EDITING_MODE_SESSION "1"

+    -- |Disable editing mode
+    disableEditingMode :: HandlerT master IO ()
+    disableEditingMode = deleteSession _EDITING_MODE_SESSION

+1. The active language is taken from Yesod `language` list, you can set what language is active overriding

+    -- |Prefered default language
+    isoCode :: HandlerT master IO Text
+    isoCode = languages >>= return .
+T.take 2 . head

+1. One user can write into a translatable content if is granted.
+You can (must) define when certain user can write certain translatable content:

+    -- |User can translate some content under certain termType canTranslate :: Text -> HandlerT master IO Bool

+1. By default, all translatable content is cached into memory, you can avoid this behavior (and delegate caching to backend), select only certain `termType` to be cached and so on:

+    -- |Used to bypass "inprocess" memory translations cache getCached :: Text -> Text -> Text -> HandlerT master IO (Maybe Text) getCached isoCode termType termUID =
+      liftIO $ translatableGetCached isoCode termType termUID

+    -- |Used to bypass "inprocess" memory translations cache setCached :: Text -> Text -> Text -> Text -> HandlerT master IO ()
+    setCached isoCode termType termUID translation =
+      liftIO $ translatableSetCached isoCode termType termUID translation

 #Work in progress